ucrkarthik/insurance-ml-docker/README.md

 ```

 * Go to the project directory (in where you see the `Dockerfile` is, containing your `app` directory).
-* Build your FastAPI image:
+* Build the FastAPI image:

 ```bash
 docker build -t insurance-ml-image ./